Charleston Dirty Birds: Charleston Wheelers (1987–1994)

 In 1988, the franchise became the Chicago Cubs' third full-season Class A franchise (the other two being Peoria in the Midwest League and Winston-Salem in the Carolina League).
 The only two players on that 1988 squad to reach the Major Leagues were SS Alex Arias and C Matt Walbeck.

 Trevor Hoffman, pitching in relief for the San Diego Padres at Petco Park on June 4, 2008, played for the Charleston Wheelers in 1990 and 1991.

 Hall of Famer Trevor Hoffman began his professional career as an infielder with Charleston, then the Single-A affiliate of the Cincinnati Reds.
-Over his first 103 games, he struggled offensively, batting just .212 with 23 runs batted in.
-Due to his limited success at the plate, Hoffman was converted to a pitcher in 1991 on the recommendation of Charleston manager Jim Lett.
-The transition ultimately set the stage for his Hall of Fame career as a reliever.
+Over his first 103 games, he struggled offensively, batting .212 with 23 runs batted in.
+Due to this, Hoffman was converted to a pitcher in 1991 on the recommendation of Charleston manager Jim Lett.